 As you consider an MBA, you will naturally attempt to calculate your return on investment.
-GMAT recently released an article based on survey results about the value of an MBA and they discovered, “Ninety-six percent rate the overall value of their degree ‘good’ to ‘outstanding’, and 91 percent say they would pursue their degree again if given the choice.”
+According to a survey of MBA students by GMAT regarding the value of an MBA program, "Ninety-six percent rate the overall value of their degree ‘good’ to ‘outstanding’, and 91 percent say they would pursue their degree again if given the choice."

 Scholarships and loans are options to offset the cost of an MBA.
 At Vanderbilt, 60 percent of our MBA students receive scholarship funding on average.
 Scholarships are available—you just have to put in effort.
 One of the best resources for scholarships are pre-MBA programs that support prospective students from specific affinity groups pursuit of graduate business education.

 Here are a few groups that we recommend: